migalv/flutter_project_starter/README.md

 For linting we use the [lint](https://pub.dev/packages/lint) library.
 The set of rules follows the [Effective Dart: Style Guide](https://dart.dev/guides/language/effective-dart/style).
 Please refer to it to better understand the reasons for the strict rules.

+## Navigation
+For the navigation I recommend using the [auto_route](https://pub.dev/packages/auto_route) package.

+Routes are defined in ./lib/routes/routes.dart

 ## Recommended Libraries
 These are the libraries that I would recommend any Flutter developer that wants to bring their code quality to the next level.